-Sometimes they seem to dance in the sky, appear and disappear in a sumptuous choreography, believe me, it is an unforgettable natural show.
+Sometimes they seem to dance in the sky, appear and disappear in a sumptuous choreography.
+Believe me, it is an unforgettable natural show.

-Created by KotyS Photography
+Photo: Created by KotyS Photography

 This mainly green light phenomenon is caused by the impact between charged particles from the sun and particles from the atmosphere.

 From there, the particles collide with the gases in the atmosphere, which creates radiation, and therefore polar ligths.
-This collision takes place in the high atmosphere; therefore it is impossible to see them if there are a lot of clouds.
+This collision takes place in the high atmosphere; therefore it is impossible to see them if there is a lot of clouds.

 Well, we're not going to hide it, it's less classy than in Nordic mythology.
 We clearly prefer the explanation given by the Vikings!